Get updated when we publish the latest DFP Tutorial videos.Subscribe to our YouTube Channel.

 - Although site speed would slow down a bit, the advantage is better performance.
 Users get to see the ads along with the content.
 Whereas with asynchronous, site speed is faster but users sometimes turn to the next page without seeing the ads because they load independently.

-- We have seen worse performance with asynchronous than synchronous so we highly suggest that the latter is left checked.
+- We have seen a worse performance with asynchronous than synchronous so we highly suggest that the latter is left checked.

 10) Below the Tag Options, is the Document Header and Document Body.